IntelligentSystemsLab/ST-EVCDP/README.md

 ## Updates
+* ST-EVCDP-Version2 is coming soon.
+The data will span from September 2022 to September 2023, with granularity to charging stations, including coordinates, numbers of chargers, occupancy, and price.
+Other information will also be gradually released after being desensitized for academic research purposes.
+* May 12, 2024: We uploaded the data of weather conditions in the studied areas, namely `SZweather20220619-20220718.csv` and `SZweather_Header.txt`.
-March 15, 2024: We uploaded the data of charging duration and volume in the studied areas.
+* March 15, 2024: We uploaded the data of charging duration and volume in the studied areas.

 ## Spatio-temporal EVCDP (Shenzhen)